oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ## Objectives

-Large systems such a cloud applications, telecommunications networks, and software are becoming increasingly more complex.
-This change is driven by the adoption of cloud-native architectures that build systems as collections of microservices, by the disaggreation of large hardware appliances, the decoupling of hardware and software, and the adotpion of edge deployments that move application functionality closer to the end-user.
+Large systems such a cloud applications, telecommunications networks, and software services are becoming increasingly more difficult to manage.
+This challenge is the result of a recent technology trends such as the adoption of cloud-native architectures that build systems as collections of microservices, the disaggreation of large hardware appliances, the decoupling of hardware and software, and the adoption of edge deployments that move application functionality closer to the end-user.

 Management of such systems can be greatly simplified if the creation and lifecycle management of application, infrastructure, and network services can be fully automated and supported across a variety of deployment environments.
 TOSCA was expressly designed to address the complexity associated with managing large systems by providing a language for automating the lifecycle management of large complex systems.

-As a result of the above technology trends, large systems typically involve multiple different technologies and include components from multiple vendors.
+As a result of the above technology trends, large systems typically involve a wide variety of technologies and include components from multiple vendors.
 This results in management systems based on vendor-specific tools, dedicated component management systems, and special-purpose controllers, each of which manages only a small subset of the system.
 To make matters worse, these tools often use incompatible interfaces or data schemas, resulting in integration nightmares.
 As the number of components grows—because the scale of the system increases and disaggregation becomes the norm—so will the number of required management tools.

-Thus, the goal of TOSCA is to define a language that is agnostic to specific technological and commercial ecosystems and that supports the design and operation of large systems without being tied to specific technologies or specific vendors.
-This enables a uniform management approach that can be used for all parts of the system and for all layers of the technology stack.
+The goal of TOSCA is to define a language that is agnostic to specific technological and commercial ecosystems and that supports the design and operation of large systems without being tied to specific technologies or specific vendors.
+This enables a uniform management approach that can be used for all parts of the system and can integrate components accross all layers of the technology stack.

 The capabilities offered by TOSCA will facilitate higher service continuity, reduce service disruption and manual mitigation, increase